 Fowler, J. R., Gaughan J. P., & Ilyas, A.M.
 (2011).
 The sensitivity and specificity of ultrasound for the diagnosis of carpal tunnel syndrome: A meta-analysis.
 Clinical Orthopedics and Related Research, 469(4), 1089-1094.

-The Skinny –The authors sought out to determine the sensitivity and specificity of ultrasound for the diagnosis of carpal tunnel syndrome using three scenarios.
+The Skinny –The authors sought out to determine the sensitivity and specificity of ultrasound therapy for the diagnosis of carpal tunnel syndrome using three scenarios.
 1.) using all studies regardless of reference standard 2.) using all studies with electrodiagnostic as the reference standards and 3.) using all studies with clinical diagnosis as the gold standard.

 In the Weeds – The authors found a total of 19 articles that were included in the review.
 Remember, sensitivity indicates a true positive rate and specificity indicates a true-negative rate.